 Facility-management software is designed to streamline the entire office-administration process.
-By creating a single, centralized system from which to direct and organize all workplace support tasks, businesses can better track, analyze, and optimize the background functions that keep them in operation.
+By creating a single, centralised system from which to direct and organise all workplace support tasks, businesses can better track, analyse, and optimise the background functions that keep them in operation.

 For a facility-management solution to be readily adopted and implemented, it should use visually-heavy, easy-to-navigate dashboards, allowing users to take in and comprehend large amounts of information at a glance.
 The system may also include built-in tutorials, so that your employees can easily get a feel for its capabilities, without having to do any significant research on their own.
 And, should further assistance be required, the software providers should offer multi-channel customer support, making it possible for users to find solutions quickly, regardless of their prefered communication channel.